Revisiting the Reliability of Psychological Scales on Large Language Models: Introduction

 \section{Introduction}

-The recent emergence of Large Language Models (LLMs) represents a significant advancement in the field of artificial intelligence, signifying a noteworthy milestone.
-Notably, ChatGPT\footnote{\url{https://chat.openai.com/}}, an exemplary LLM, has demonstrated its capabilities in various tasks such as text translation~\cite{jiao2023chatgpt}, sentence revision~\cite{wu2023chatgpt}, programming assistance~\cite{surameery2023use}, and and complex question answering~\cite{tan2023evaluation}.
-These achievements serve as prominent benchmarks for evaluating LLM performance.
-Moreover, LLMs have brought about a paradigm shift in human-computer interaction, fundamentally transforming the manner in which individuals engage with computational systems.
-Over time, the difficulty associated with computer usage have progressively diminished since their inception.
-Presently, with the aid of LLMs, computers have evolved into more than mere tools; they assume the role of assistants, fostering a symbiotic relationship with human users.
-Consequently, the focus of interest lies not only in evaluating the efficacy of LLMs but also in understanding their communicative dynamics with individuals.
+The recent emergence of Large Language Models (LLMs) marks a significant advancement in the field of Artificial Intelligence (AI), showcasing its abilities in various natural language processing tasks, including text translation~\cite{jiao2023chatgpt}, sentence revision~\cite{wu2023chatgpt}, program repair~\cite{fan2023automated}, and program testing~\cite{deng2023large}.
+Furthermore, LLM applications extend beyond computer science, enhancing fields such as clinical medicine~\cite{cascella2023evaluating}, legal advice~\cite{deroy2023ready}, and education~\cite{dai2023can}.
+Currently, LLMs are catalyzing a paradigm shift in human-computer interaction, revolutionizing how individuals engage with computational systems.
+With the integration of LLMs, computers have transcended their traditional role as tools to become assistants, establishing a symbiotic relationship with users.
+Thus, the focus of research extends beyond assessing LLM performance to understanding their behaviors from a psychological perspective. \citet{huang2023humanity} highlights the significance of psychological analysis on LLMs in developing AI assistants that are more human-like, empathetic, and engaging.
+Such analysis also plays a crucial role in identifying potential biases or harmful behaviors through the understanding of the decision-making processes of LLMs.